email: tony@lathes.co.uk

 Part of the production equipment available for the Potter was this lever-action, double-toolpost, cut-off or "forming" slide.
 Robust front and back stops with fine-screw adjusters were fitted, the toolposts could be located at any position along their mounting slot and the operating handle adjusted to any convenient height.

 A popular accessory on quality lathes of all types, the lever action tailstock provided a sensitivity of feel - especially when using very small drills - far superior to that given by an ordinary screw feed.
-A screw adjuster provided a means of limiting the movement of the hollow spindel.
+A screw adjuster provided a means of limiting the movement of the hollow spindle.

 Once a very popular accessory, the indexing tailstock capstan unit still finds a place today in the workshop of the model and experimental engineer who needs to make quantities of identical small parts.
+For the manufacture of more complex or larger parts a bed-mounted capstan unit was available.

 "Large Turret" attachment.
 This was 7 inches long and mounted a 9-inch long slide with 3 inches of travel and a 4-inch diameter turret with six 5/8" holes.
 It was designed for light production work and all its working parts were of hardened steel.
 The head was self -indexing, the rotation taking place at the end of the stroke and using up 1.125" inches of travel - leaving just 17/8" of sliding tool movement for machining operations.